Menu

 Formation of Everest

-Shale and limestone, two sedimentary and metamorphic rocks that were once a part of the Tethys Ocean’s ancient sea bed, created the majority of the mountain.
+Mount Everest was formed about 60 million years ago due to a powerful geological event—the collision between the Indian and Eurasian plates.
+This ongoing collision continues to push the Himalayas upward, making them slightly taller each year.
+Shale and limestone, two sedimentary and metamorphic rocks that were once a part of the Tethys Ocean’s ancient seabed, created the majority of the mountain.
 These seabed layers were forced upward as the plates collided, creating the majestic Himalayas.
-Everest’s oceanic origin is demonstrated by the discovery of marine creature fossils there even today.
-The dynamic and constantly shifting nature of the Earth is demonstrated by this geological process.
+Even today, the discovery of marine creature fossils on Everest demonstrates its oceanic origin.
+This geological process demonstrates the dynamic and constantly shifting nature of the Earth.

 Geographical Details